arantespp/arantespp.com/posts/me.md

 ## Art

 If we consider that doing any creative work is an art, then I'm an artist because I'm an entrepreneur.
-In this case, my art is finding people's problems and creating the solutions they want.
+In this case, my art is finding people's problems and creating the solutions they need.

 Mathematics has its beauty too.
 It's a little nerdy, but I consider math axions, theorems, proofs, and equations beautiful.
 Mathematics is the language of nature.
-I also love architecture.
-I love appreciating buildings, homes, decorations, colors, geometry, furniture positions, light, and empty spaces.
+I also enjoy architecture, in appreciating buildings, homes, decorations, colors, geometry, furniture positions, light, and empty spaces.
 In a certain way, these beautiful places make me feel good.
-Dancing is another form of art that I enjoy.
+Dancing is another form of art that I relish.
 The combination of music, movements, the connection with my partner, the balance between the firmness in conducting, and the confidence to be led amazes me.

 Finally, I love taking photos with my mobile.
 So the question is, "How can I find the beauty of this place and capture it with my mobile?"
 I'm not a professional photographer, but I like that challenge.
-I'm also fascinated by the aesthetics of digital art, and this is [my NFT digital art collection](/art) if you want to check it out.
+I'm also fascinated by the aesthetics of digital art, and this is [my NFT digital art collection](/art).

+## I'm a Minimalist

+I'm a minimalist person and I believe that there are many advantages to living a minimalist lifestyle.
+For one, it helps to declutter your life and live with less stuff.
+Having less stuff means that you have less to worry about and you can spend more time focusing on the things that are important to you.
+Additionally, minimalism can help you save money since you're not constantly buying new things that you don't really need.
+Finally, living a minimalist lifestyle can help reduce your environmental footprint since you're not consuming as many resources.

 ## More About Me